 If textiles and shoes are in good condition, please consider donating them to charity as it helps them to raise funds.
 Textiles are also accepted at our Household recycling centres (HRCs) for your nearest see HRC locations and opening times.

 At our household recycling centres we can take used cooking oil, batteries, mobile phones, glasses, CDs, DVDs and more - the list is long.
 You can see a full list on the household recycling centre page.

 Many supermarkets have collection points for batteries, or you can check if there are drop off points for other materials at TerraCycle.

 Help putting your bin out

-If you find it difficult to put out your rubbish and recycling bins or bags you can apply for an assisted collection.
+If you need help putting out your rubbish and recycling bins or bags, you can apply online for an assisted collection.